ianoz9114/tecno-kf7j/README.md

 -     Download files provided here
 -     save to your pc(or linux)
+-     open terminal
+-     enable usb debugging
+-     unlock bootloader
+-     type adb devices then follow instrcutions on android screen
--     Put your device in fastboot
+-     Put your device in fastboot ( run adb reboot bootloader)
--     open terminal adb on your pc
 -     type fastboot devices to check if the device is detected
+-     type fastboot flashing unlock then follow the instructions on screen
 -     fastboot flash boot magisk_patched-25200_xLsNc.img Done!
 -     fastboot flash vbmeta vbmeta.img  Done!